Binary Spatial Random Field Reconstruction from Non-Gaussian Inhomogeneous Time-series Observations: Experiments with Synthetic Data

-We first examine the ability of the proposed methods to reconstruct the binary spatial random field using a synthetic dataset.
-We create a synthetic dataset of sensor network deployed over $[-5,5] \times [-5,5] \subset \R^2$ with $50\times 50$ spatial locations spaced evenly across the region.
-The latent spatial random field $g$ is modeled using a GP with mean $0$ and the Squared Exponential covariance function $\CC_{l_g,s_g}(\cdot,\cdot)$ (see, e.g., \cite[Section~4.2.1]{C.E.Rasmussen2006}), where the length-scale $l_g=1/2$ and the scale $s_g=1$, i.e.,
+We first examine the ability of the proposed method to reconstruct the binary spatial random field using synthetic datasets.
+In this experiment, we consider a sensor network deployed over the geographical region $[-5,5] \times [-5,5] \subset \R^2$.
+Within this region, we create a grid of $50\times 50$ evenly spaced spatial locations.
+Out of these $2500$ spatial locations, we sample $250$ locations uniformly at random without replacement to be monitored by sensors.
+These sensor locations are fixed\footnote{We have conducted the same experiments with different configurations of sensor locations and we have found that the locations of the sensors do not significantly impact the experimental results.} throughout this experiment.
+The remaining 2250 un-monitored locations are used to evaluate the performance of our algorithms.
+Subsequently, each realization of the synthetic dataset is independently generated via the following three-step procedure.

+\underline{Step~1: generation of the binary spatial random field.} The spatial random field $g$ is randomly generated from a GP with mean $0$ and the Squared Exponential covariance function $\CC_{l_g,s_g}(\cdot,\cdot)$ (see\textit{,} e.g., \cite[Section~4.2.1]{C.E.Rasmussen2006}), where the length-scale $l_g=1/2$ and the scale $s_g=1$, i.e.,